 'At first glance it looks like some kind of alien reimagining of a traditional Buddhist temple, sent down to Earth from outer space.'

 The higher the paintings go up the walls, the more heavenly and majestic the imagery becomes.
 It’s otherworldly, psychedelic and really must be seen to be believed.
 Amidst all the colors and chaos, the main temple area also contains a small space to sit and meditate or pray in front of a Buddha statue.
-Due to the heavy amount of visitors, however, you’ll likely feel compelled to keep moving and save your meditation or chillout session for another temple.
+Due to the heavy amount of visitors, though, you’ll likely feel compelled to keep moving and save your meditation or chillout session for another temple.

 Chalermchai considers the Wat Rong Khun to be far from complete.
 He intends for the project to be carried on long after his death, estimating another 70 years or so before his extravagant vision can finally be realized.
 One can’t help but compare Chalermchai’s ambitious project with Antoni Gaudi’s Sagrada Familia.
 As the Catalan cathedral nears its completion almost 140 years after construction first began, Wat Rong Khun may follow in its footsteps as another extravagant religious structure to reward repeated guests with new surprises upon each visit.